olemir/Project-3_bikesharing/README.md

 ## Capital Bikeshare Business Model
 - How to rent a bycicle?
+  - Register a user and install the app in order to rent a bicycle.
- - bikesharing with stationlogic where poeple have to hand back their bike
+  - Bikesharing with stations: where users have to hand back their bike
- - they may leave their bike outside of a station, but will be charged a fee
+  - Users may leave their bike outside of a station, but will be charged an additional fee.
 - The company also offers memberships, where users can lend bycicles at a lower rate and enjoy other premium features.